Hybrid vs. Native Apps - Which Way to Go?

 While discussing native and hybrid apps, it cannot be denied that native mobile apps are favored by consumers throughout the globe.
 If we observe the most popular apps around us, we notice that most of them are native.
 Facebook and LinkedIn both tried building hybrid apps but found that the performance was not up to the mark as compared to native mobile apps.
 However, these big companies can afford to hire many developers with the skillsets to build native mobile apps for different mobile platforms.

-52% of the developers today prefer developing Hybrid Apps, and Gartner predicts that by the end of 2016, there will be more hybrid apps on people's devices as compared to native apps.
+52% of the developers today prefer developing Hybrid Apps, and in the coming years, there will be more hybrid apps on people's devices as compared to native apps.
 These statistics therefore predict a dramatic shift towards hybrid app development, and it is highly possible that the next app you build might just be a hybrid one, even though you have been contemplating going native.
 At the same time, there is no one-size-fits-all-solution and you need to choose one over the other on a case-by-case basis.

 The choice between native and hybrid app depends on a number of factors including business requirement, developer skills, and development time.
 It's a good sign for customers that today's app developers are not strictly religious about native, hybrid, or even HTML5 apps.
 Instead, they choose to focus on the type of development that suits their needs, along with their customers'.

-Outsource2india has been providing mobile app development services for over a decade now, be it in the form of native, web apps or hybrid app development.
-Our expert team of mobile app developers is skilled to develop mobile apps on different platforms such as Android, iOS, Windows, etc. If you have any kind of mobile app idea, feel free to share it with us and we will help you develop that idea in to reality!
+Outsource2india has been providing mobile app development services for over a decade now, be it in the form of native, web application development services or hybrid app development.
+Our expert team of mobile app developers is skilled to develop mobile apps on different platforms such as Android, iOS, etc. If you have any kind of mobile app idea, feel free to share it with us and we will help you develop that idea in to reality!